 Use a map and compass

 Make sure you bring a map and a compass and remember maps have expiry dates, so always bring the latest edition.
-Using them takes a bit of practise though, so you’ll have to learn how to use them and practise, practise and practise some more.
+Using them takes a bit of practice though, so you’ll have to learn how to use them and practise, practise and practise some more.
 When you really need your map and compass they don’t come with a manual, so you’ll have to learn how to follow your route on the map.
-That way you’ll always know exactly where you are.
+That way, you’ll always know exactly where you are.
 GPS and mobile apps that access mountain maps are handy, but remember batteries don’t last as long when it’s cold outside.
-Also, the same thing goes for a GPS as for a map and compass: practise, practise and practise some more.
+Also, the same thing goes for a GPS as for a map and compass: practice, practice and practice some more.

 Mobile phones in the mountains

 Remember you can’t count on mobile coverage in the mountains.
 It’s still a good item to bring, though, but with an extra battery or power bank.
 Some activity companies have satellite phones and emergency beacons for rent.

 Bring enough food and water for your entire route.
 We have plenty of clean water in our nature but have in mind that it’s difficult to see if the water is contaminated.
 Even though contaminated water in our mountains is rare, the safest alternative is to boil the water for a couple of minutes.

 The Sámi have lived and worked for thousands of years in these mountains.
 If you meet grazing reindeer on your trip, don’t disturb them.
 If possible, walk around the reindeer.
 If you come across a travelling herd, take a seat and wait until they have passed.
 In the spring, when calves are born, they are extra sensitive to disturbances.

 If it’s an emergency call 112 as soon as possible unless there is a shelter or mountain cabin with an emergency phone nearby.
 It’s essential to remember that there is no mobile coverage in most mountain areas.